dgroomes/kafka-playground/kafka-in-kafka-out/README.md

    * DONE Get the poll loop working
    * DONE offset committing
    * Backpressure
-* [ ] More validatation.
+* [ ] PARTIAL (I really need simulated IO slowness) More validation.
 Do tests beyond just one message.
 We need multiple messages for a key, and multiple partitions.
 * [x] DONE Less error handling.
 Error handling is critical, but I'm already trying to showcase plenty of scheduling and coordinating concerns with regard to processing message and committing offsets.
 Leave out error handling but be clear about it.